Integrating Empirical Biography with Theoretical Framework Development

 This study elucidates the structural mechanisms that enable sustained individual excellence using the theoretical framework of Thought Engineering.
 Specifically, we analyze three subjects—Benjamin Franklin (1706-1790), Warren Buffett (1930-), and Jack Bogle (1929-2019)—through the unified concept of "Self-Operating System Engineering" (Self-OS Engineering).

-The research reveals that exceptional individuals commonly possess the following structural characteristics: (1) systematic codification of personal values, (2) habituation mechanisms for daily practice, (3) update protocols responsive to environmental changes, and (4) systematic judgment criteria that avoid emotional fluctuations.
-This study demonstrates that the construction of integrated "Self-OS" comprising these elements constitutes the fundamental factor for long-term excellence.
+The research proposes that exceptional individuals commonly possess the following structural characteristics: (1) systematic codification of personal values, (2) habituation mechanisms for daily practice, (3) update protocols responsive to environmental changes, and (4) systematic judgment criteria that avoid emotional fluctuations.
+This study presents as a theoretical hypothesis that the construction of integrated "Self-OS" comprising these elements constitutes a fundamental factor for long-term excellence—a proposition requiring further empirical verification.

 I. Introduction